kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 2x^2 + 3x + 2 = 2x^2 + 3x^1 + 2x^0.
 $${#eq:polyexp}
-@eq:polyexp show how consistently the terms in a polynomial are: they are all powers of $x$ in descending fashion, although by convention, certain terms are understood and therefore implicit.
+@eq:polyexp shows how consistently the terms in a polynomial are: they are all powers of $x$ in descending fashion, although by convention, certain terms are understood and therefore implicit.
 The omission of the index in the term $3x^1$ and the $x^0$ in the term $2x^0$ could cause disquiet in the newcomer to polynomials.
 It is better to dispel that right away, by understanding that it is a mere convention that has led to this departure from absolute consistency.

 In the succeeding sections, we take a look a some lesser known aspects of zero and one.